-Our BSA/AML Program has been reviewed and approved by our Board of Managers.
-It will also be provided to all employees for review and acknowledgment in writing.
-Our BSA/AML Program will be regularly reviewed and, if necessary, revised in an effort to comply with applicable rules, regulations and policies.
-Gemini is regulated by the New York State Department of Financial Services and our BSA/AML Program is subject to its review and comment.
+Our BSA/AML Program has been reviewed and approved by our Board of Managers (the “Board”).
+Our BSA/AML Program is regularly reviewed and, if necessary, revised in an effort to comply with applicable rules, regulations and policies.
+We are regulated by the New York State Department of Financial Services (“NYSDFS”) and our BSA/AML Program is subject to its review and approval.

-We have developed robust internal policies, procedures, and controls designed to comply with applicable BSA/AML laws and regulations, some of which are outlined here on this page including, but not limited to, our Customer Identification Program (“CIP”), SARs, reporting requirements and audits.
+We have developed robust internal policies, procedures, and controls designed to comply with applicable BSA/AML laws and regulations, some of which are outlined here on this page including, but not limited to, our Customer Identification Program (“CIP”), the filing of SARs and CTRs, as well as other reporting requirements and audits.

-All employees and officers of Gemini will receive ongoing broad-based BSA/AML training as well as position-specific training.
+All of our employees and officers receive ongoing broad-based BSA/AML training, as well as position-specific training.
 They must repeat this training at least once every twelve (12) months to ensure they are knowledgeable and in compliance with all pertinent laws and regulations.
-New employees will receive training within thirty (30) days of their start date.
-All documentation related to compliance training including materials, tests, results, attendance and date will be maintained.
-In addition, our compliance training program will be updated as necessary to reflect current laws and regulations.
+New employees receive training within thirty (30) days of their start date.
+All documentation related to compliance training including materials, tests, results, attendance and date are maintained.
+In addition, our compliance training program is updated as necessary to reflect current laws and regulations.

 II.
 Customer Identification

-Our Customer Identity Program (“CIP”) is an important part of our BSA/AML Program by helping to detect suspicious activity in a timely manner, and prevent fraud.
+Our Customer Identity Program (“CIP”) is an important part of our BSA/AML Program, and helps us detect suspicious activity in a timely manner, and prevent fraud.

 Account Opening Process

-In order to open an account and use Gemini’s online platform, the applicant customer’s identity must be verified, authenticated and checked against government watch lists, including the Office of Foreign Assets Control (“OFAC”).
-Failure to complete any of these steps will result in your inability to use the online platform.
+In order to open an account and use Gemini, your identity must be verified, authenticated, and checked against government watchlists, including the Office of Foreign Assets Control (“OFAC”).
+Failure to complete any of these steps will result in your inability to use Gemini.

 Prior to opening an account for an individual customer, we will collect, verify and authenticate the following information: